aephy14/Luma/src/blog/2025-10-24-The-Science-Backed-Health-Benefits-of-Matcha.md

 ---

-**About LumaFood**: We're dedicated to bringing New Zealand science-backed wellness products that combine traditional superfoods with modern convenience.
+**About Luma**: We're dedicated to bringing New Zealand science-backed wellness products that combine traditional superfoods with modern convenience.
 Our matcha soda delivers all the proven benefits of genuine matcha powder in a refreshing, convenient format – perfect for Kiwis on the go who refuse to compromise on health.

 *Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult with a healthcare professional before making significant changes to your diet or wellness routine, particularly if you have pre-existing health conditions or take medications.*